kamailio/kamailio-wiki/docs/tutorials/faq/main.md

 ### Do I have to delete the AVPs added in the configuration file for a SIP message?

-:page_with_curl: No. The AVPs are automatically deleted when associated SIP transaction is destroyed.
+📃 No. The AVPs are automatically deleted when associated SIP transaction is destroyed.

 If you want to do it on purpose, you can delete the AVP using assignment